APTrust/dart/README.md

 To build a redistributable, production mode package, use `wails build -tags release`.

 For more on build options, see https://wails.io/docs/guides/manual-builds/.
 Also note that the build system (and many other things) will be changing in Wails 3.
 See https://v3alpha.wails.io/whats-new/ for details.

+At the moment, we need to build the Wails app on each platform and architecture separately.
+This means we build Windows amd64 on a Windows amd64 machine, Linux amd64 on a Linux amd64 box, etc. Once we have CI/CD set up in GitLab, we should be able to do cross-platform builds using a method like the one described here: https://wails.io/docs/guides/crossplatform-build/